IBM/CognitiveConcierge/README.md

 ## Steps
 Use the following steps to deploy the application
 - Deploy the Server Application
-- Update Conversation Service
+- Update the Conversation Service on IBM Cloud
 - Run the IOS Application

 ## 1. Deploy the Server Application

 You can deploy the server application using any one of the following ways:
 - Deploy to Bluemix button
-- IBM Cloud Application Tools (ICAT)
 - Bluemix command line

 ### a) Using the Deploy to Bluemix button